latchbio/latch/docs/source/subcommands.md

 #### `--disable-auto-version`, `-d`

-Whether to automatically bump the version of the workflow each time register is called.
+Do not include the workflow contents hash in the workflow version.
+The `version` must be manually updated after each registration.
+This can be useful when publishing a workflow with a version that should not include the hash.

 #### `--remote`, `-r`

-Use a remote server to build workflow.
+Use a remote server to build the workflow.

 ## `latch dockerfile`

-This command generates a Dockerfile for a workflow using files in the workflow directory.
+Generate a `Dockerfile` using files in the specified workflow root.

 ```console
 $ latch dockerfile PATH_TO_WORKFLOW_DIRECTORY